MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/report/reportinstance-break-method.md

  Compare this with the [QUIT Method \(Report, XMLport\)](../report/reportinstance-quit-method.md).

+> [!NOTE]
+> BREAK still calls remaining triggers for the current record but the record is omitted from the dataset.

 > [!TIP]
 > You can also use the [AL BREAK Statement](../../devenv-al-control-statements.md) to exit an iteration or loop.
 The difference is that the BREAK statement does not terminate the trigger.
 It just exits the loop.

 ## Example